- MOEC

 Here are the key work restrictions and regulations that Indian students should be aware of:

-Students holding a Tier 4 (General) student visa can work part-time during term time, typically up to 20 hours per week.
+Students with a Tier 4 (General) student visa category can work part-time during term time, typically up to 20 hours per week.

 During official university holidays and scheduled breaks, Indian students can work full-time.